-In the Silicosis case, the court granted the relief sought by the miners to pursue the class action in stages:
+In the Silicosis case, the court granted the relief sought by the miners, allowing them to pursue the class action in two stages:

-- firstly, to seek declaratory relief in respect of the respondents' liability on behalf of the classes as "opt-out" classes.
-The members of the first class would be bound by the judgment in the class action that applied to all members of the class unless they gave notice that they wished to be excluded as a member of the class; and - secondly, if successful at the first stage, to claim damages on an individual basis on behalf of the classes as "opt-in" classes.
-The Silicosis case has now laid down procedures regarding "opt-in" or "opt-out" elections, and each matter will be dealt with on its own merits.
-As there is no legislation giving guidance, the "opt-in" or "opt-out" principle will have to be developed over time and precedents created. - 1.5 Is there a minimum threshold/number of claims that can be managed under the procedure?
+- firstly, to seek declaratory relief in respect of the mining companies' liability on behalf of the classes as "opt-out" classes.
+The members of the first class will be bound by the judgment in the class action that applies to all members of the class unless they give notice that they wish to be excluded as a member of the class; and - secondly, if successful at the first stage, to claim damages on an individual basis on behalf of the classes as "opt-in" classes.

+The Silicosis case has now provided for procedures regarding "optin" or "opt-out" elections, and each matter will be dealt with on its own merits.
+As there is no legislation giving guidance, the "opt-in" or "opt-out" principle will have to be developed over time, creating principles going forward.

+1.5 Is there a minimum threshold/number of claims that can be managed under the procedure?